near/docs/docs/1.concepts/storage/decentralized-storage.md

 - [Web3.Storage](https://web3.storage/): it's a free service that simplifies building on top of IPFS and Filecoin.
 Web3.Storage is backed by Filecoin and makes content available via IPFS, leveraging the unique properties of each network.
 - [NFT.Storage](https://nft.storage/): this free service is built specifically for storing off-chain NFT data.
 Data is stored decentralized on IPFS and Filecoin.
 The data is referenced using content-addressed IPFS URIs that can be used in your smart contracts.
+- [Filebase](https://filebase.com/): Filebase is the first S3-compatible object storage platform that allows you to store data in a secure, redundant, and performant manner across multiple decentralized storage networks.
+Filebase offers a geo-redundant IPFS pinning service that allows you to pin files to IPFS across multiple diverse geographic locations.
+All files uploaded to IPFS through Filebase are automatically pinned to the Filebase infrastructure with 3x replication across the globe.
+This ensures that your data is globally available and redundant at all times.

 ### Example